jupyter/nbformat/docs/format_description.rst

 format      'mime/type'     The mime-type of a :ref:`Raw NBConvert Cell <raw nbconvert cells>` name        str             A name for the cell.
 Should be unique across the notebook.
 Uniqueness must be verified outside of the json schema. tags        list of str     A list of string tags on the cell.
-Commas are not allowed in a tag
+Commas are not allowed in a tag jupyter     dict            A namespace holding jupyter specific fields.
+See docs below for more details execution   dict            A namespace holding execution specific fields.
+See docs below for more details
 =========== =============== ==============

 The following metadata keys are defined at the cell level within the `jupyter` namespace